fetaplop/m3-project-client/README.md

 ## Instructions

 There is no easy way to run this app since you need to clone both the server (which has its own repo, check the links at the bottom) and the client and then you would need to seed the database.
-To see how the app works, check the link at the bottom of this readme to find a link to the deployed version instead!
+To see how the app works, go to the [deployed version](https://oulu-bus-stops.herokuapp.com/) instead!
 Please note that since the platform (Heroku) is free of charge, it might take a little while for the server to wake up.

 If you are still determined to run this on your machine, go to the server repo and start with those instructions.
 Now these are for the client end: